How Debates Over Abortion Later in Pregnancy Hurt the Women Who Need Them

 Dana Weinstein was about 29 weeks along when she found out the fetus she was carrying was unlikely to live for more than a few moments after delivery.
 She had been sitting in a doctor's office in Washington DC, looking at a side-by-side comparison of a healthy fetus' brain and the MRI of her fetus' brain.
 Weinstein said you didn't need to be a medical specialist to see the difference: Huge pieces of her fetus' brain were missing, which, the doctor told her, would result in the baby either to seizing to death immediately post-delivery or spending the rest of its life experiencing seizures 70 percent of the time.
 The doctors told her that there was no way to have caught the malformation sooner, even being so severe, as fetal brain abnormalities are often only detectable around the third trimester.

-After consulting with multiple genetic counselors and doctors in hopes of a better prognosis, Weinstein asked about the possibility of terminating the pregnancy—an option she said hadn't even been offered to her as an option.
+After consulting with multiple genetic counselors and doctors in hopes of a better prognosis, Weinstein asked about the possibility of terminating the pregnancy—an option she said hadn't even been offered to her.

 "I kept telling my husband, 'Please don't think I'm a horrible person,'" Weinstein recalled.
 "Of course he didn't—but it was so frustrating that I had this stigma in my face when I was in this devastating situation."

-In 2009, there were no DC doctors who would perform an abortion at that stage, and the doctor Weinstein's hospital used to refer patients to—George Tiller—had been fatally shot just over a month prior by an anti-abortion extremist.
+In 2009, there were no DC doctors who would perform an abortion at Weinstein's stage in pregnancy, and the doctor Weinstein's hospital used to refer patients to—George Tiller—had been fatally shot just over a month prior by an anti-abortion extremist.
 Instead, Weinstein was referred to a doctor in Colorado, whose services cost her family $17,500 since her insurance wouldn't cover the procedure.

 "I was so excited to expand my family," Weinstein, whose first son was two years old at the time of her abortion.
 "But terminating the pregnancy almost wasn't a choice: How do you say it's a choice when the ultimate end result either way is death?
 You're choosing how your baby dies.
 Being able to say goodbye the way we did was right for us."